Universal Windows Platform apps

-Universal Windows Platform (UWP) apps (formerly named Windows Store apps, Metro-style apps and Modern apps) are applications that can be used across all compatible Microsoft Windows devices.
-They are primarily purchased and downloaded via the Microsoft Store, Microsoft's digital application storefront.
-UWP stopped adding new features in October 2021, but toolchain updates continue to be made.
+Universal Windows Platform (UWP) apps (formerly named Windows Store apps, Metro-style apps and Modern apps) are applications that are built on the Universal Windows Platform.
+They are primarily purchased and downloaded via the Microsoft Store, Microsoft's digital application storefront and can be used across all compatible Microsoft Windows devices since Windows 8.
+UWP stopped most new feature development in October 2021, but toolchain and other updates continue to be made.

 Nomenclature

 Starting with Windows 10, Microsoft initially used the term "Windows app" to describe Universal Windows Platform (UWP) apps.
 These were applications that could be installed from the Microsoft Store, previously known as the Windows Store.
 Initially, these apps were called "Trusted Windows Store apps," and later they were referred to as "Trusted Microsoft Store apps."
 Traditional programs designed to run on desktop computers were referred to as "desktop apps."

 With the release of the Windows 10, version 1903, there was a shift in the terminology.
 Microsoft began using the term "Apps" to refer to both UWP apps and desktop apps indiscriminately.
 This change aimed to unify the naming convention for all types of applications.

 Note that UWP is primarily used in Microsoft's developer documentation to specifically refer to the platform itself.
 Microsoft also introduced the term "Windows Runtime app" retrospectively to describe the precursors of UWP apps, as there was previously no clear and unambiguous name for them.